It’s Part III of our Titanic Miniseries! Get ready for:

 - The sinking

 This isn’t just a story about a ship.
-This is also very much about the people who sailed on her: the passengers and crew.
-More than the death of the Titanic, this is the peoples’ history of the sinking.
+This is just as much about the passengers and crew.
+This is also the peoples’ history of the sinking.

 The Titanic – The Collision